redox-os/book/src/ch08-06-build-system-reference.md

 ### Root Folder

-- `Makefile` - The main makefile for the system, it loads all the other makefiles.
+- `Makefile` - The main Makefile of the build system, it loads all the other Makefiles.
-- `.config` - Where you change your build system settings.
-It is loaded by the Makefile.
-It is ignored by `git`.
+- `.config` - Where you override your build system settings.
+It is loaded by the Makefile (it is ignored by `git`).

-### Make Configuration
+### GNU Make Configuration

-- `mk/config.mk` - The build system's own settings are here.
-You can override these settings in your `.config`, don't change them here.
+- `mk/config.mk` - The build system settings are here.
+You can override these settings in your `.config`, don't change them here to avoid conflicts in `make pull`.
-- `mk/*.mk` - The rest of the makefiles.
+- `mk/*.mk` - The rest of the Makefiles.
 You should not need to change them.

 ### Podman Configuration

-- `podman/redox-base-containerfile` - The file used to create the image used by Podman Build.
+- `podman/redox-base-containerfile` - The file used to create the image used by the Podman build.
 The installation of Ubuntu packages needed for the build is done here.
 See [Adding Ubuntu Packages to the Build](./ch08-02-advanced-podman-build.md#adding-ubuntu-packages-to-the-build) if you need to add additional Ubuntu packages.

-### Build System Configuration
+### Filesystem Configuration

 - `config` - This folder contains all filesystem configurations.
-- `config/*.toml` - Filesystem templates used by the CPU targets (a template can use other template to reduce duplication)
+- `config/*.toml` - Filesystem templates used by the CPU target configurations (a template can use other template to reduce duplication)
-- `config/your-cpu-arch/your-config.toml` - The filesystem configuration of the QEMU image that will be built, e.g. `config/x86_64/desktop.toml`.
+- `config/your-cpu-arch/your-config.toml` - The filesystem configuration of the QEMU image to be built, e.g. `config/x86_64/desktop.toml`.
-- `config/your-cpu-arch/server.toml` - The `server` variant with system components only (try this config if you have boot problems on QEMU/real hardware).
+- `config/your-cpu-arch/server.toml` - The `server` variant with system components only (try this config if you have boot problems on QEMU or real hardware).
 - `config/your-cpu-arch/desktop.toml` - The `desktop` variant with system components and the Orbital desktop environment (this is the default configuration of the build system).
 - `config/your-cpu-arch/demo.toml` - The `demo` variant with optional programs and games.
-- `config/your-cpu-arch/ci.toml` - The continuous integration configuration, recipes added here become packages on the [CI server](https://static.redox-os.org/pkg/).
+- `config/your-cpu-arch/ci.toml` - The continuous integration configuration, recipes added here become packages on the [build server](https://static.redox-os.org/pkg/).
-- `config/your-cpu-arch/dev.toml` - The development variant with GCC and Rust included.
+- `config/your-cpu-arch/dev.toml` - The development variant with development tools included.
 - `config/your-cpu-arch/desktop-minimal.toml` - The minimal `desktop` variant for low-end computers.
-- `config/your-cpu-arch/server-minimal.toml` - The minimal `server` variant for low-end computers.
+- `config/your-cpu-arch/server-minimal.toml` - The minimal `server` variant for low-end computers (without Orbital).
 - `config/your-cpu-arch/resist.toml` - The build with the `resist` POSIX test suite.
-- `config/your-cpu-arch/acid.toml` - The build with the `acid` stress test suite.
+- `config/your-cpu-arch/acid.toml` - The build with the `acid` general-purpose test suite.
 - `config/your-cpu-arch/jeremy.toml` - The build of [Jeremy Soller](https://soller.dev/) (creator/BDFL of Redox) with the recipes that he is testing in the moment.

 ### Cookbook

 - `prefix/*` - Tools used by the Cookbook system.
 They are normally downloaded during the first system build.

-  If you are having a problem with the build system, you can remove the `prefix` directory and it will be recreated during the next build.
+(If you are having a problem with the build system, you can remove the `prefix` directory and it will be recreated during the next build)

-- `cookbook/*` - Part of the Cookbook system, these scripts and utilities help build the recipes.
+- `cookbook/*` - Part of the Cookbook system, these scripts and tools will build your recipes.
 - `cookbook/repo` - Contains all packaged recipes.
 - `cookbook/recipes/recipe-name` - A recipe (software port) directory (represented as `recipe-name`), this directory holds the `recipe.toml` file.
-- `cookbook/recipes/recipe-name/recipe.toml` - The recipe configuration file, a recipe contains instructions for obtaining sources via tarball or git, then creating executables or other files to include in the Redox filesystem.
+- `cookbook/recipes/recipe-name/recipe.toml` - The recipe configuration file, this configuration contains instructions for downloading Git repositories or tarballs, then creating executables or other files to include in the Redox filesystem.
 Note that a recipe can contain dependencies that cause other recipes to be built, even if the dependencies are not otherwise part of your Redox build.

-  To learn more about the recipe system read [this](./ch09-03-porting-applications.md) page.
+(To learn more about the recipe system read [this](./ch09-03-porting-applications.md) page)

-- `cookbook/recipes/recipe-name/recipe.sh` - The old recipe configuration format (can't be used as dependency of a recipe with a TOML configuration).
+- `cookbook/recipes/recipe-name/recipe.sh` - The old recipe configuration format (can't be used as dependency of a recipe with a TOML syntax).
 - `cookbook/recipes/recipe-name/source.tar` - The tarball of the recipe (renamed).
-- `cookbook/recipes/recipe-name/source` - The directory where the recipe source is extracted/downloaded.
+- `cookbook/recipes/recipe-name/source` - The directory where the recipe source is extracted or downloaded.
 - `cookbook/recipes/recipe-name/target` - The directory where the recipe binaries are stored.
 - `cookbook/recipes/recipe-name/target/${TARGET}` - The directory for the recipes binaries of the CPU architecture (`${TARGET}` is the environment variable of your CPU architecture).
 - `cookbook/recipes/recipe-name/target/${TARGET}/build` - The directory where the recipe build system run its commands.
-- `cookbook/recipes/recipe-name/target/${TARGET}/stage` - The directory where recipe binaries go before the packaging, after `make all` or `make rebuild` the [installer](https://gitlab.redox-os.org/redox-os/installer) will extract the recipe package on the QEMU image, generally at `/bin` or `/lib` on Redox filesystem hierarchy.
+- `cookbook/recipes/recipe-name/target/${TARGET}/stage` - The directory where recipe binaries go before the packaging, after `make all`, `make rebuild` and `make image` the [installer](https://gitlab.redox-os.org/redox-os/installer) will extract the recipe package on the QEMU image, generally at `/usr/bin` or `/usr/lib` in a Redox filesystem hierarchy.
 - `cookbook/recipes/recipe-name/target/${TARGET}/sysroot` - The folder where recipe build dependencies (libraries) goes, for example: `library-name/src/example.c`
 - `cookbook/recipes/recipe-name/target/${TARGET}/stage.pkgar` - Redox package file.
 - `cookbook/recipes/recipe-name/target/${TARGET}/stage.sig` - Signature for the `tar` package format.